-Diversity at Towson University is broadly defined to include: race, ethnicity, country
+Diversity at TU is broadly defined to include: race, ethnicity, country of origin,

-of origin, religion, gender, ability, sexuality and sexual orientation.
+religion, gender identity, gender expression, ability and sexual orientation.
 Programs,

 resources, and opportunities are offered to foster a receptive environment; facilitate